Tracks

 Binary Exploitation

-6-8 weeks
+Duration 6-8 weeks

-7-9 hours/week
+Cadence 7-9 hours/week

-Systems Practice
+Systems practice

 • Stack and heap corruption primitives

-• ROP/JOP gadget discovery and chain design
+• ROP and JOP chain design

-• ASLR/PIE/NX bypass strategy
+• ASLR, PIE, and NX bypass strategy

 • Exploit script architecture and reliability checks

-Challenge Loop
+Challenge loop

 • Progressive exploit ladders with checkpoints